tidb-incubator/TiBigData/README.md

 }
 ```

 it is implemented by `mysql-connector-java`.
+If you want to specify the type by yourself, please use `TiDBTableSource` or `Flink SQL`.
+It supports most type conversions, such as INT to BIGINT, STRING to LONG, LONG to BYTES.

 #### TiDBTableSource

-If you want to specify the type by yourself, please use TiDBTableSource.
-It supports most type conversions, such as INT to BIGINT, STRING to LONG, LONG to BYTES.

 ```java
 public class TestTiDBTableSource {